 Time of the Event

 The boat race is organized on Sree Narayana Guru Jayanthi Day that generally falls in August or September.
-This year, it is going to be held on 16th September, 2016.

 According to the records, Sree Narayana Guru, the great social reformer paid a visit to Kumarakom in the year 1903.
 He reached the village by a boat from Alappuzha, escorted by a procession of boats.
 During the visit, he also established a temple of Subrahmanya (Sree Kumara Mangalam Temple) in Kumarakom.
 Villagers started commemorating Sree Narayana Guru's visit, despite of caste or religion during this annual event.